BitTitanRunbookDocumentation/BitTitanRunbookDocumentation.github.io/pages/docs/Office365/ImportGroupsIntoMSPComplete.md

     UpdateGroups
         A single boolean value, optional, defaults to true.
-        Selects whether a group should be updated in MSPComplete to match the group in Office 365, if it exists in both MSPCompleted and Office 365.
+        Selects whether a group should be updated in MSPComplete to match the group in Office 365, if it exists in both MSPComplete and Office 365.
 Updating a group consists of both updating the group information as well as its membership.
     DeleteGroups
         A single boolean value, optional, defaults to false.